How To Generate Leads With Effective Sales Prospecting Letters

 Whatever it is, it needs to be of value to the kind of people you want to market to.
 Have a clear idea of who your target market is and create a free resource that will appeal to those potential customers.

-The great thing about using this method online is that you can exchange the free gift for an email address, helping you build your own list to market to directly in future.
+The great thing about using this method online is that you can exchange the free gift for an email address.
+This is helping you build your own list to market to directly in future.

 Tip 3 – Keep the Initial Commitment Low